 Past Conference Report

-The conference aimed a parallel rail with theme “Green Revolution: Lets go green to get our globe clean”.
 The meeting engrossed a vicinity of cognizant discussions on novel subjects like Renewable Energy, Green Energy, Green Architecture, Green Nanotechnology, Bio-fuel and other allied areas of Bioenergy.
 The conceptual and applicable knowledge shared, will also foster organizational collaborations to nurture scientific accelerations.

 We are thankful to all our speakers for encouraging and supporting us to conduct the conference and catapulting the same to pinnacle of success.

-Conference Series LLC LTD is prerogative to thank the Organizing Committee Members, Keynote speakers, Chair and Co-chairs on transcribing the plenary sessions in a diversified and variegate manner to make this conference an enviable artefact.
+Conference Series is prerogative to thank the Organizing Committee Members, Keynote speakers, Chair and Co-chairs on transcribing the plenary sessions in a diversified and variegate manner to make this conference an enviable artefact.

-After the successful completion of Bioenergy 2023 we are glad to announce our next upcoming conference which is going to be held in London, UK.
+After the successful completion of Bioenergy 2024 we are glad to announce our next upcoming “20th World Bioenergy Congress and Expo” which is going to be held during on June 16-17, 2025 in Frankfurt, Germany with the theme “Explore the Future of Bioenergy Research and Technology”

 Mark your calendars; we are hoping to see you soon!